drseg/swift-fsm/README.md

 }
 ```

-The purpose here is for the event `when(.coin(.any))` to work polymorphically.
-We wish to write a single transition row that will match against any value inside `.coin(someValue)` and pass that on to the `verifyPayment` function.
+ `when(.coin(.any))` works polymorphically.
+We wish to write a single transition row that will match against any value inside `.coin(someValue)` and pass that value on to the `verifyPayment` function.
 Without the combination of `EventWithValues` and `FSMValue<T>`, the table would have to be written as follows:

 ```swift
 try fsm.buildTable(initialState: .locked) {